 drawing of a horse-drawn buggy with photos of a woman and a man superimposed as passenger and driver.

-Close-up black and white photograph of woman holding a kerchief to her mouth looking out of the window of an old vehicle.
+A woman holding a kerchief to her mouth looks out of the window of an old vehicle.

 Funeral Cortege, End of an Era in a Small Valley Town, California, 1938, Dorothea Lange.
 Gelatin silver print.
-Getty Museum.
+The J. Paul Getty Museum.
 Gift of Daniel Greenberg and Susan Steinhauser

 Reflecting the opposite end of the social spectrum, a unique album of photocollages from the Crane collection contains elaborate concoctions of cut photographs and illustrations depicting droll scenes of bourgeois life in Victorian England.
 Assembling photocollage albums was a favorite pastime of aristocratic women in Great Britain during the late 19th century, providing a creative outlet for their artistry and humor.
 This album offers an exceptional window into the inventiveness of this genre.